simrandutt/Compliance-Dashboard/README.md

 - **Filter/Search Options**: Allows users to filter or search the displayed data for specific metrics.
 - **Drill-down Charts**: Clicking on a chart element drills down into more detailed information or opens additional charts.
-- **Tooltips**: Added tooltip for drag icon. resize oard, borad, view detail popup,added webpack support.
+- **Tooltips**: Added tooltip for drag icon. resize oard, borad, view detail popup,added webpack support. slide  tiles in board.

 ### Libraries Used
 - **Frontend**: